Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01a_Book.md

   > [Info] Customer and supplier personal accounts can be created, edited and deleted.
 For detailed information, see [Manage the customer/supplier](/RetailSuiteAccounting/Integration/05_ManageCustomerSupplier.md).

 - *COST1*
 Enter the appropriate value.

-This is only applicable is a cost center accounting for cost 1 has been set up.
+  > [Info] This is only applicable is a cost center accounting for cost 1 has been set up.
 For detailed information, see [COST ACCOUNTING](XX_CostAccounting.md).

 - *COST2*
 Enter the appropriate value.

-This is only applicable is a cost center accounting for cost 2 has been set up.
+  > [Info] This is only applicable is a cost center accounting for cost 2 has been set up.
 For detailed information, see [COST ACCOUNTING](XX_CostAccounting.md).

 - *Booking text*
 Enter any appropriate booking text.
 Booking text can contain a combination of letters and numbers.